Fruits vs Vegetables

-If we try to define fruits in broader terms, it is that part of plant, which contains seeds.
+If we try to define fruits in broader terms, it is that part of a plant, which contains seeds.
 In flowering plants, it is the mature ovary, which protects the seeds, later on these seeds are dispersed by the animals and birds, which eat them.
-Generally, fruits are the flashy parts of plants, which are usually sweet and available for human use in raw form, for instance, apple, mango, guava, banana, orange etc. Biological definition of fruit is stricter and debate about the status of certain fruits, like tomato is still going on.
-Many fruits are called as true fruits in biological sense, whereas others are culinary fruits.
-Some true fruits are used as vegetables, like tomato, cucumber, peas and eggplant, as they are not sweet.
+Fruits are the flashy parts of plants, which are, usually, sweet and available for human use in raw form, for instance, apple, mango, guava, banana, orange , etc. Biological definition of fruit is stricter and debate about the status of certain fruits, like tomato is still going on.
+Many fruits are called as true fruits in the biological sense, whereas others are culinary fruits.
+Some true fruits are used as vegetables, like tomato, cucumber, peas and eggplant as they are not sweet.
 In technical terms, cereal grains are also fruits, but they are considered as edible seeds.
 Botanists have divided fruits into many categories, like simple fruits, aggregate fruits and multiple fruits.

-There is no definition for the word vegetable, edible part of plant, other than fruit and seed, called as vegetable.
-It could be leaves as in case of spinach, the roots as in case of radish, the flowers as in coli flower.
+There is no definition for the word vegetable, edible part of the plant, other than fruit and seed, called as vegetable.
+It could be leaves as in the case of spinach, the roots as in the case of radish, the flowers as in coli flower.
 As it has no scientific definition, traditions and cultures play great role in deciding the status of vegetables, for instance, many people consider mushrooms as vegetables, some others consider them a separate food class.
-Avocado is treated as fruit in certain countries, while in others it is used as vegetable.
-Some vegetables are used in raw form, like carrots and radish where as some others must be cooked before eating like bitter ground and ladyfinger.
+Avocado is treated as a fruit in certain countries while in others it is used as vegetable.
+Some vegetables are used in raw form, like carrots and radish where as some others must be cooked before eating like bitter ground and lady finger.

 Fruits, vegetables their juices and extracts are part of our everyday life.
 Their nutritional value makes them equally important for us, but both are different.
-Fruits are known for their sweetness where as vegetables give savory taste.
-Fruits protect seeds while vegetable could be any part of plant.
-There uses also make them different from each other, but both are important for the existence of life on this planet.
+Fruits are known for their sweetness whereas vegetables give savoury taste.
+Fruits protect seeds while vegetable could be any part of a plant.
+Their uses also make them different from each other, but both are important for the existence of life on this planet.